 *Tiny busy patterns as well as neon colors are often harsh on-camera and a bit unflattering so try to avoid them.

 *Avoid anything too loose in the lingerie department.
 If you are going with a big sweater with nothing underneath, then, yes, it should be baggy.
 But a flowy nightie will usually be pinned back by me to show your curves anyhow!
 For this reason I usually recommend avoiding babydoll lingerie.

-*Have several outfits and accessories picked out and we can go through them together before your shoot to determine what will photograph best.
+*Have several outfits picked out and we can go through them together before your shoot to determine what will photograph best.
 We will have time for 2 different outfits in a one hour session, 1 for every 30 minutes.
 If you're nervous, feel free to bring one "beauty" outfit to start with.
 This can be a low cut sparkly dress, or a curve-hugging body suit with a flowy skirt.
 I often recommend the first look being a beauty look for those clients who are a bit more modest or extremely nervous for their session.
 This will get you comfortable in front of the camera before you start to lose articles of clothing!

 *Try to incorporate a variety of pieces into your wardrobe selections.
 Having 5 different bra and panty sets won't allow for a whole lot of variety in your photos.
 Rather, have something formal, something casual, something super textured and fun, to something black and sleek...you get the idea.
 You can add on additional 30 minute sets for extra outfits if the schedule allows!
-Just ask for details.
+Just email for details.